horsecz/i3pc-configs/README.md

 ![Clock](https://github.com/horsecz/i3pc-configs/blob/master/screenshots/clock.png?raw=true)

 # Installation
+0) Install all prerequisites and dependencies
 1) Copy i3, polybar & compton.conf to .config folder
-2) Copy active (from wallpaper folder) to Pictures/Wallpapers (or edit config to any other path)
+2) Copy active (from wallpaper folder) to your home folder (or edit config to any other path)
 3) Yaay!